OfficeDev/office-js-docs/reference/excel/rangeviewcollection.md

-# RangeViewCollection object (JavaScript API for Excel)
+# RangeViewCollection Object (JavaScript API for Excel)

-Represents a collection of worksheet objects that are part of the workbook.
+Represents a collection of RangeView objects.

 ## Properties